Arielsito/neovim/README.md

 > ✨ My configuration is inspired in [craftzdog dotfiles](https://github.com/craftzdog/dotfiles-public)

+> [!WARNING]
+> This configuration is built and tested only in Arch Linux.
+While most features should work on other Unix-like systems, the pwal integration may require addicional setup on macOS/other linux distributions.

 ### Requirements

 - Neovim >= **0.9.0** (needs to be built with **LuaJIT**)